contactandyc/another-c-library/2_timing.md

 }
 ```

-The syntax is important for the C compiler to understand where one statement ends and the next one starts.
+The syntax is necessary for the C compiler to understand where one statement ends and the next starts.
 All of the above examples compile and will work the same.
 The last example is easier to read.
-C doesn't force you to make the code easy to read.
-It is just a very good idea to do so!
+C does not force you to make the code easy to read.
+It is just an excellent idea to do so!

-There are different types of loops in C.  The for loop is defined as follows.
+There are different types of loops in C.  The following defines the `for` loop:

 ```c
 for( [initialization_code]; [condition]; [post_loop code] ) {